 Officers who abuse at home also tend to be more likely to engage in misconduct on the job, such as using excessive force.
 And when law enforcement agencies fail to protect a police spouse from an abusive officer husband, taxpayers have often been stuck with multi-million-dollar legal bills to settle suits filed by the spouse’s estate or family.

 Domestic violence in police families is rooted in the tremendous power we bestow on officers, the impunity they enjoy and derogatory male officer attitudes to women.
-Many of these same issues are at the core of today’s debates about policing in our society, including the police shootings of African Americans and police sexual harassment of female drivers at traffic stops.
+Many of these same issues are at the core of today’s debates about policing in our society, such as police shootings of African Americans and police sexual harassment of women officers and female drivers at traffic stops.

 These same issues are also connected to broader social issues, such as growing inequality in our society and the militarization of police.
 Police officers are often the ones who must deal with the consequences of inequality, such as homelessness and unemployment.
 As the job burden on police officers grows, their families and health often pay the price.